 Belly fat has also been associated with an increased risk of dementia, Alzheimer’s, osteoporosis, type 2 diabetes, colorectal cancer, and metabolic syndrome.
 What’s to blame for belly fat?
 Stress, age, poor lifestyle choices, and genetics play a role—but so does your diet.

 Here’s what not to eat and what to eat if you want to banish belly fat.

-Sugar-sweetened beverages and sodas are another possible culprit for belly fat.
+Sugar-sweetened beverages and sodas are other possible culprits for belly fat.
 The empty calories and high amount of high-fructose corn syrup (a manmade sweetener) cause abnormal weight gain in the midsection.
 High-fructose corn syrup is also found in foods such as ketchup, mayonnaise, jam, canned fruits, yogurt, bread, and even fruit juice.